OlegMishin/A500_8MB_ide2/README.md

 # A500_8MB_ide2
 Very compact 8MB FastRAM and BSC-AT-Bus IDE controller for Amiga 500.
-Bootable IDE, no needs in a patched scsi.device to be present in Kickstart ROM for autoboot.
+- Bootable IDE, no needs in a patched scsi.device to be present in Kickstart ROM for autoboot.
+- Supports Kickstart from 1.3 and higher.
-Also works with Kickstart 1.3.
-Able to boot WB 1.3 from HDD.
-8MB RAM also detected.
+- Able to boot WB 1.3 and higher from HDD.
+8MB RAM also detected in WB 1.3.

 Autoconfig and IDE code based on the great SF2000 project from Jorgen Bilander: https://github.com/jbilander/SF2000-FW